hunzsig/hunlook/src/book/lik/en_us/other/learn.md

 After the release of chatGPT, more possibilities emerged.
 It is not advisable to regard them as floods and beasts, but to use them as tools.

-> More tools like: Wenyanxin, NewBing, Copilot, Cursor, etc. I won't recommend them here, you can learn about them yourself.
+> More tools like: ERNIE Bot, NewBing, Copilot, Cursor, etc. I won't recommend them here, you can learn about them yourself.

 For example, I use AI to help translate and modify documents.